 Albany dive bars.
 Not too far from our house is a stretch of random dive bars that are worth a little crawl.
 There’s the The Ivy Room, where we discovered a bartender who had also moved from Des Moines, lodge-y Club Mallard, and the Hotsy Totsy Club, which has a bar dog, a taco truck parked outside, and old burlesque movies playing all the time.

 Pacific East Mall.
 This pan-Asian mall pretty close to our house has Vietnamese, Korean, Chinese, and hot pot restaurants, plus a grocery store, bakery, and other stores.
-We really like the Szechuan place and want to try the restaurant where you grill your own food.
+We really like the Szechuan place and the Sheng Kee bakery for cream buns.
 There’s a Ranch 99 grocery store inside.

 El Cerrito Hillside Natural Area.
 Just a hop-skip from our house is a great hiking area in the hills of El Cerrito.
 Once you get up a ways you can turn around and get a spectacular view of the bay, the Golden Gate Bridge and San Francisco.
 It’s a pretty vigorous hike, but once you get back in the eucalyptus trees, it’s cool and quiet.